opensearch-project/documentation-website/_observing-your-data/trace/ta-dashboards.md

 ## Schema dependencies and assumptions

-The plugin requires [Data Prepper]({{site.url}}{{site.baseurl}}/data-prepper/) to process and visualize OTel data.
-It relies on the following Data Prepper pipelines for OTel correlations and service map calculations:
+The plugin requires [Data Prepper]({{site.url}}{{site.baseurl}}/data-prepper/) to process and visualize OTel data and relies on the following Data Prepper pipelines for OTel correlations and service map calculations:

 - [Trace analytics pipeline]({{site.url}}{{site.baseurl}}/data-prepper/common-use-cases/trace-analytics/)
 - [Service map pipeline]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/processors/service-map-stateful/)

 ### Standardized telemetry data

-The plugin requires telemetry data to follow the OTel schema conventions, including the structure and naming of spans, traces, and metrics as specified by OTel, and to be implemented using the [Simple Schema for Observability (SS4O)]({{site.url}}{{site.baseurl}}/observing-your-data/ss4o/).
+The plugin requires telemetry data to follow the OTel schema conventions, including the structure and naming of spans, traces, and metrics as specified by OTel, and to be implemented using [Simple Schema for Observability (SS4O)]({{site.url}}{{site.baseurl}}/observing-your-data/ss4o/).

 ### Service names and dependency map

 For accurate service mapping and correlation analysis, adhere to the following guidelines:

-- Service names must be unique and consistently used across application components.
+- Service names must be unique and used consistently across application components.
 - The `serviceName` field is populated using the Data Prepper pipeline.
 - Services must be ingested with predefined upstream and downstream dependencies to construct accurate service maps and understand service relationships.